 Leo joined the research lab in October 2000 and completed his PhD in November 2004.
-His research interests are in next generation networks (B3G, 4G, etc.).
+His research interests were in next generation networks (B3G, 4G, etc.).
 During his PhD, his research work centred on Network Surfaces, Mobile IPv6 and thin-client computing.

 1. Glenford Mapp, David N. Cottingham, Fatema Shaikh, Pablo Vidales, Leo Patanapongpibul, Javier Balioisian, Jon Crowcroft, "An Architectural Framework for Heterogeneous Networking," International Conference on Wireless Information Networks and Systems (WINSYS), Aug 2006